MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/annotate-snapshot.md

     ![Screenshot of the snapshot icon in Dynamics 365 Remote Assist mobile.](./media/snapshot1.png "Snapshot Icon")

-    A **red border** appears on the technician's mobile app screen to indicate that they're in Snapshot mode.
+    A **red border** appears on the technician's mobile app screen to indicate that the app is in Snapshot mode.
 The snapshot is automatically shared to the remote collaborator's screen on Microsoft Teams.

     ![Screenshot of the snapshot icon with the red border.](./media/snapshot2.png "Red Border")